equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 The `volumeMounts` field configures volume mounts within the running component.

-#### `volumeMounts` settings:
+#### `volumeMounts` settings

-* `name` - the name of the volume.
+- `name` - the name of the volume.
 Unique within `volumeMounts` list of a component
-* `type` - type of storage.
+- `type` - type of storage.
 Supported types:
-  * `azure-blob` - mount a container from blob in [Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+  - `azure-blob` - mount a container from blob in [Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
 Uses [CSI Azure blob storage driver](https://github.com/kubernetes-sigs/blob-csi-driver).
 Replaces obsolete type `blob` for Flex Volume obsolete driver.

 _Applicable for type: `azure-blob`_

-* `storage` - name of the blob container.
+- `storage` - name of the blob container.
-* `path` - the folder inside the running container, where the external storage is mounted.
+- `path` - the folder inside the running container, where the external storage is mounted.
-* `gid` - Group ID (number) of a [mounted volume owner](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podsecuritycontext-v1-core).
+- `gid` - Group ID (number) of a [mounted volume owner](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podsecuritycontext-v1-core).
 It is a Group ID of a user in the running container within component replicas.
 Usually a user, which is a member of one or multiple [groups](https://en.wikipedia.org/wiki/Group_identifier), is specified in the `Dockerfile` for the component with command `USER`.
 Read [more details](https://www.radix.equinor.com/docs/topic-docker/#running-as-non-root) about specifying user within `Dockerfile`.
 It is recommended to use because Blobfuse driver do [not honor fsGroup securityContext settings](https://github.com/kubernetes-sigs/blob-csi-driver/blob/master/docs/driver-parameters.md).

 There are [optional settings](../../guides/volume-mounts/optional-settings/) to fine tune volumes.